Bounty (1978 ship)

-Bounty (popularly HMAV Bounty) was built in 1977/78 for the movie The Bounty starring Mel Gibson and Anthony Hopkins.
+Bounty (popularly HMAV Bounty) is an enlarged reconstruction of the original 1787 Royal Navy sailing ship HMS Bounty, built in Whangarei, New Zealand in 1978 for the movie The Bounty starring Mel Gibson and Anthony Hopkins.
 The ship launched on 16 December 1978 and was decommissioned in 2017.
+Its current location is unknown.

 Design and construction

 For the filming of The Bounty, a replica of William Bligh's ship, HMS Bounty was required.
 The Bounty replica was built by Whangarei Engineering Company at Whangarei, New Zealand during 1978 and 1979.
 The ship was designed to externally conform to the original Bounty.
 The replica is 40.5 m in length overall, with a beam of 8.5 m and a draught of 3.8 m.